zachariahwatson/jsonresume-theme-profesh/README.md

 ## Deployment

-If you are familar with NPM, you should be done with this in no time.
+If you are familiar with NPM, you should be done with this in no time.

 If you already have an NPM account, you can run `npm login` and enter your username and password.
 If not, you can run `npm adduser` and fill in the proper fields.